input-output-hk/voting-tools/README.md

 The "voter-registration" executable creates transaction metadata in the correct format for submission with a transaction, to register a user to vote.

 The "voting-tools" creates a snapshot of the voting power of registrations and outputs it as JSON file.
+The "--lower-bound" and "--upper-bound" arguments can be used to restrict the snapshot to a particular fund (using the starting and ending slots of the fund).

 ## Obtaining